rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 ### Resource Model Sources

-The *Resource Model Sources* providers can be configured for a single project.
+The *Resource Model Sources* providers can be configured for a single project in the `project.properties` file.

 You can define multiple Resource Model Sources for the project, and can mix and match the specific providers depending on your needs.

 When you define multiple Source providers in a project, then the resulting set of Nodes will effectively be a merge of all the sources, in the order in which they are declared.
-This means that if two or more Sources provider a definition of a node with the same name, then the definition from lowest Source in the list will be used.
+This means that if two or more Sources provide a definition of a node with the same name, then the definition from lowest Source in the list will be used.

 The order that the providers are loaded (and thus the nodes are merged) is:

-1. project.resources.file source
+1. `project.resources.file`: A File Model Source with default configuration.
-2. project.resources.url source
+2. `project.resources.url`: A URL Model Source with default configuration. (optional)
 3. All `resources.source.N` configurations in order starting at 1

 #### Resource Model Source configuration